jforget/raku-Hamilton2/doc/Hamilton.en.md

 human-to-computer discussions.
 In other words, the articulation points are not implemented in the programmes from this project.

+An interior border  is a border between two  departments (small areas) belonging  to the  same region  (big area).
+An exterior  border is  a border between  two departments belonging  to different regions.
+I do not  care  about  foreign  countries such  as  Belgium  or  Luxemburg.
+Likewise, an interior area is a  small area with only interior borders and  an exterior  area is  a  small area  with at  least one  exterior border.
+Thus, in  the  `fr2015`  map, department  `60`  (Oise) is  an exterior department, linked  to two departments from  Normandy and two departments  from  Île-de-France  and  department `59`  (Nord)  is  an interior department, although adjacent to Belgium.

 Another  interesting  notion  is Hamiltonian  cycles.
 In  Hamiltonian cycles, the end node  is the same as the begin  node, which means that it is visited twice.
 For example, The `29 → 56 → 35  → 22 → 29` cycle